TeamDPE-Presentation/TeamDPE-Presentation.github.io/README.md

-#End of Summer Presentation for Dash
+#End of Summer Presentation (Capital One 2015)
 #
+End of internship presentation for Project Dash, a data aggregation platform to track sprints.
 Uses Reveal.js as framework to create presentation.